findy-network/findy-network.github.io/content/en/docs/slides/building-findy-agency/_index.md

 --

-Alice wants to rent a car with self-service rental.
+Alice wants to rent a car with a self-service rental.

 --

-Car rental wants to verify that Alice has a driver's licence before she can make the order.
+Car rental wants to verify that Alice has a driver's license before she can make the order.

 --

-Alice uses her wallet to present the proof of her licence to drive, issued by the police.
+Alice uses her wallet to present the proof of her license to drive, issued by the police.

 ---